 - Molecular imaging uses highly targeted radiotracers to detect cellular or chemical changes linked to specific diseases.
 Molecular imaging technologies include PET, fMRI and single photon emission computed tomography (SPECT).

 Having shown that the brains of people with Alzheimer's shrink significantly as the disease progresses, structural imaging research also has shown that shrinkage in specific brain regions such as the hippocampus may be an early sign of Alzheimer's.
-However, scientists have not yet agreed upon standardized values for brain volume that would establish the significance of a specific amount of shrinkage for any individual person at a single point in time.
+Scientists now have some agreement on standardized values for brain volume loss (sometimes measured over time) that would indicate the presence of disease or disease progression.

-Today, a standard workup for Alzheimer's disease often includes structural imaging, and these tests are currently used to define pre-existing tissue damage associated with neurodegeneration and to rule out other conditions that may cause symptoms similar to Alzheimer's but require different treatment.
-Structural imaging can reveal tumors, evidence of small or large strokes, damage from severe head trauma, or a buildup of fluid in the brain, as well as detect underlying conditions that may preclude an individual from certain treatments.
+Today, a standard workup for Alzheimer's disease may include structural imaging, and these tests are currently used to define pre-existing tissue damage associated with neurodegeneration and to rule out other conditions that may cause symptoms similar to Alzheimer's but require different treatment.
+Structural imaging such as MRI can reveal tumors, evidence of small or large strokes, damage from severe head trauma, or a buildup of fluid in the brain, as well as detect underlying conditions that may preclude an individual from certain treatments.

 Functional imaging research suggests that those with Alzheimer's typically have reduced brain cell activity in certain regions.
-For example, studies with fluorodeoxyglucose (FDG)-PET indicate that Alzheimer's is often associated with reduced use of glucose (sugar) in brain areas important in memory, learning and problem-solving.
+For example, studies with fluorodeoxyglucose (FDG)-positron emission tomography (PET) indicate that Alzheimer's is often associated with reduced use of glucose (sugar) in brain areas important in memory, learning and problem-solving.
 According to Medicare recommendations, an FDG-PET scan is considered a reasonable test for people with a recent diagnosis of dementia and documented cognitive decline of at least six months who meet diagnostic criteria for both Alzheimer’s and frontotemporal dementia.

 - Florbetaben (Neuraceq®), Florbetapir (Amyvid®) and Flutemetamol (Vizamyl®) have been approved for detection of beta-amyloid in the brain.